JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7958 days**.

-And here is a just a random fact -  **A shark is the only fish that can blink with both eyes**.
+And here is a just a random fact -  **The game rugby was originated at Rugby school located in England in 1823.
+This happened when William Webb Ellis, while playing soccer, picked the ball up in his hands and started running with it**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)